nrfconnect/sdk-nrf-bm/doc/nrf-bm/subsys/bm_storage.rst

 Usage
 *****

-The following is a list of operations you can perform with this library.
+The following is a list of operations you can perform with this subsystem.

 Read
 ====